 But, although the very symbol for health and medicine does contain the staff with a snake, Asclepius himself is not believed to be a serpent.
 After all, he is believed to be an actual mortal man first and only after his death became worshiped as a god.

-Rather, Asclepius was a serpent holder: he could use the healing powers of the snake to help the sick people.
-The two are therefore necessarily related, but not the same.
+Rather, Asclepius was a serpent holder: he could use the healing powers of the snake to help sick people.
+The two are, therefore, necessarily related, but not the same.

 It is believed that Asclepius took part of his healing power from the serpent.
 Because of this, Asclepius, as a mortal man, was believed to be immortal because the serpent symbolizes rebirth and fertility.

 Asclepius became widely worshiped in several temples.
 However, some even believe that the people at the temples offered their vows not to Asclepius specifically, but to the serpent.

 When Asclepius became the god of medicine, the snake became accompanied by the accessory of many gods: a rod.